orgTestCodacy11KRepos110MB/repo-6645-pipecd/docs/rfcs/0009-control-plane-without-k8s.md

     - Devide a pipecd-server and a pipecd-ops to different services because they have the same port and have different authorization.
     - Pay attention to brocking public access to s3.
         - Add IAM role to ECS to access S3.
     - Set up before containers start to run so that pipecd can use config files and encryption key.
+You can choose from 3 options as bellow.
+        - Use Secrets Manager as config store.
         ```
         # get configuration files from priavete s3 bucket via aws-cli
-    apk add aws-cli
-    aws s3 cp s3://namba-pipecd-control-plane-config/control-plane-config.yaml ./
+        echo $CONTROL_PLANE_CONFIG >> control_plane_config.yaml
         # replace datastore endpoint (if you use terraform, you can replace by using variable)
         sed -i -e s/pipecd-mysql/${var.db_instance_address}/ control-plane-config.yaml
         # You must set encryption key to environment value
         echo $ENCRYPTION_KEY >> encryption-key
         # replace cache endpoint (if you use terraform, you can replace by using variable)
         pipecd server \
         --insecure-cookie=true \
         --cache-address=${var.redis_host}:6379 \
         --config-file=control-plane-config.yaml \
         --enable-grpc-reflection=false \
         --encryption-key-file=encryption-key \
         --log-encoding=humanize --metrics=true;
+        ```
+        - Use Parameter Store as config store (Attention: Envoy config has over 4096 charactors, so you can not use Parameter Store as eonvy config file store.)
+        - Use S3 as config store.
+(Attention: install aws-cli to the pipecd-server container to get configuration files from priavete s3 bucket)
+        ```
+        # get configuration files from priavete s3 bucket via aws-cli
+        apk add aws-cli
+        aws s3 cp s3://namba-pipecd-control-plane-config/control-plane-config.yaml ./
         ```

 # Alternatives